 The foundation determined that policy changes were often needed to improve health.
 This led to advocacy work in support of the Affordable Care Act and Medicaid expansion in Ohio.

 In 2013, the foundation responded to a change in community needs with a shift in its focus, moving to health promotion.
 It also re-branded itself as Interact for Health.

 As it celebrated 20 years of grantmaking in 2017, Interact for Health once again looked at community needs, and decided to invest in areas where the impact could be greatest: reducing tobacco use, addressing the opioid epidemic and school-based health centers.

 Interact for Health strives to promote health equity in all that we do.

 Since 2015, Interact for Health has been learning how to improve health equity in Greater Cincinnati.
-For us, health equity means that everyone throughout our diverse region has a fair and just opportunity to live the healthiest life
+For us, health equity means that everyone throughout our diverse region has a fair and just opportunity to live the healthiest life possible.

 This requires that we intentionally work to reduce health disparities, as well as tackle the underlying root causes, such as inequality, poverty and discrimination based on race/ethnicity, gender, ability, socioeconomic status and sexual orientation.

 We are on a journey to learn and work toward equity within our own operations and practices at Interact for Health, and we encourage everyone to join with us.